 LOTS OF INK FOR EVERYONE!

-Enter WeFish to upload all the new catches you get with this Eging fishing guide or to see incredible catches of octopus, squid, cuttlefish… and much more!
+If you want more information about other fishing modalities visit our post: The 5 most popular fishing modalities.
+Enter WeFish to upload all the new catches you get with this Eging fishing guide or to see incredible catches of octopus, squid, cuttlefish…